Rubix327/VMBot/README.md

-# VMBot
+# VMBot v2.0
-Bot automating the process of creating the virtial machine and downloading a browser through it.
+The bot automating the process of creating the virtial machine and downloading a browser through it.